Accredited Mental Health Courses: MHFA, TWM & PHS

 Encourage Support & Professional Help

-Guide them toward formal care.
-Discuss various professional options (like doctors, counselors, psychiatrists, or employee assistance programs) and offer to help them find, select, or contact a professional.
+Guide them toward professional care and natural support.
+Discuss various professional options—such as doctors, counselors, psychiatrists, or employee assistance programs (EAPs)—and offer to help them connect with family and friends.
 Emphasize that seeking help is a sign of strength.
-Promote recovery and resilience outside of professional settings by helping them tap into their other natural support systems (friends, family, faith community, support groups).
+Finally, promote long-term recovery and resilience by helping them tap into other supportive communities, such as support groups or faith networks.

 S